 Although the winter season is cold and frosty, you can still do some winter gardening.
 Learn about some of the top tips for gardening in the winter here.

 As the cold season sets in, not much gardening happens in many homesteads.
 However, despite the chilly weather and the frost, you can still do something in your garden this winter.
 As an adept farmer, you are well aware that the cold season will come and pass and you will be able to plant your beloved crops again.

 The winter season, therefore, becomes one of the best seasons you can utilize to prepare your garden for the forthcoming planting period.
-In this article, you will find some tips on how you can take care of your garden during the winter season.

 1. Mulch your garden

 Mulching your garden during winter is a smart move as it is designed to block weed from growing as well as ensuring that the soil retains moisture and warmth your plants will need very soon.

 If you have some perennial plants in the garden, mulching will protect the roots and prevent the bulbs from frosting.

 2. Eliminate weeds in the garden